The Earthling: Plot

-Patrick Foley goes to the outback while dying of cancer.
-He declines medicine and is at peace with his decision to die alone in the forest.
-As he sees a family camping, Shawn Daley discovers his parents losing control of the recreational vehicle and falling to their deaths.
-Despite having an ethical dilemma, Foley accompanies Shawn.
-After days of educating survival, they forgive each other.
-As Foley dies, Shawn continues travelling.
+Patrick Foley is a jaded loner who has been a drifter for much of his life.
+Discovering he has terminal cancer, he decides to return to the Australian outback where he grew up to die in solitude.
+His plans are interrupted however when ten year old Shawn Dailey's parents die in a horrific accident leaving the boy alone and helpless.
+Reluctantly, Foley teaches the boy survival and they form a bond before Foley dies and Shawn begins his trek back to civilisation.

 Production

 The film was shot from September to October 1979 in the Blue Mountains, Barrington Forest and Warrumbungle National Park.
 It was reported that Holden and Schroder got along while filming.
 Schroder named one of his children Holden in honour of his co-star.

-Briann Kearney was assistant to the director.
+It was one of several films Jack Thompson made around this time where he supported an American star.

 Reception

 The film drew greatly mixed reviews, with some critics reviling it, while others praised it.
 It played to little notice in theatres, but later became something of a daytime staple on HBO and other cable-movie channels in the 1980s.
 It grossed $72,000 for box office in Australia.